Navigating Veteran Employees: A Guide for New Leaders

 Displaying passive-aggressive behavior, appearing cooperative on the surface but subtly delaying tasks or withholding critical information.

-To effectively manage such employees, new leaders must build a BRIDGE—a structured approach to foster cooperation and growth:
+To effectively manage veteran employees, new leaders must build a BRIDGE—a structured approach to foster cooperation and growth.

 Take time to understand their perspectives and acknowledge their contributions.